 • Cancer (malignant neoplasms) was a leading cause of death among Floridians, except those less than 1 year of age.

-• Heart disease was a leading cause of death among Floridians, except those under age 1 and between 5 and 14 years of age.
+• Heart disease was a leading cause of death among Floridians, except those between 10 and 14 years of age.

-• CLRD (chronic lower respiratory disease) was a leading cause of death among those 55 years of age and older.
+• CLRD (chronic lower respiratory disease) was a leading cause of death among those 5 to 9 and 55 years of age and older.

 • Stroke (cerebrovascular disease) was a leading cause of death among those 65 years of age and older.